jpjpjp/sms-notifier/readme.md

 Prior to running the application, the Auth0 owner needs to set up at least one user in the Auth0 system so that they can login to the sms-notifier app.

+## Replacing Tropo with Twilio
+For developers who do not have a Tropo account it might be more straightforward to use Twilio.
+To use Twilio set the following environment variables:
+* CPAAS_IS_TWILIO: 'TRUE'
+* TWILIO_PUBLIC_NUMBER: some Twilio purchased SMS and Voice enabled phone number
+* TWILIO_ADMIN_NUMBER: a second wilio purchased SMS and Voice enabled phone number
+* TWILIO_ACCOUNT_SID: Available in the Twilio Dashboard
+* TWILIO_AUTH_TOKEN = Available in the Twilio Dashboard

+This project does not have scripts to automate purchasing numbers in Twilio so developers must use the Twilio portal to purchase numbers and set the SMS and Voice Webhook URL to https://yourHostUrl/initialCPaaSUrl

 ## Branding the Application
 In addition to the configuration steps above, developers should do the following to brand the website and text messages for their organization, as follows: